Target level of study

 Faculty of Science

-This teaching unit is the continuation of the "Definition of industrial products" course.
-Starting from the product definition file, the group of students (4 maximum) must create the functional prototype of the solution that will be validated later.
-When making the prototype, the group of students must:
+This teaching unit is a continuation of the "Definition of Industrial Products" teaching unit.
+Starting from the product definition file, the group of students (maximum of four) must produce a functional prototype of the solution that was subsequently validated.
+When manufacturing the prototype, the group of students must:

-manage the subcontracting of parts to be made and the purchase of standard components;
+manage the subcontracting of parts to be manufactured and the purchase of standard components;

 inspect manufactured parts and purchased components;

-Assemble the prototype from an assembly graph established by the students.
+Assemble the prototype based on an assembly diagram created by the students.

-Based on the characterization of the functions accessible in the CDCF, the group of students must qualify the functional prototype by implementing all the experimental means to verify each of the criteria and by proposing corrective solutions in case of non-compliance.
+Based on the characterization of the functions available in the CDCF, the student group must qualify the functional prototype by implementing all experimental means to verify each of the criteria and proposing corrective solutions in case of non-compliance.

 ECTS